 Use of dvb: URLs referring to files in a different carousel carried in the same transport stream shall cause the terminal to unmount the currently mounted carousel and mount the new carousel, as specified in clause 7.2.5.3.

 Support for DVB URLs including the textual service identifier is not required in the present document.

+Access to the content of a file delivered in a carousel shall not be blocked for violating the CORS security policy

 9.3 Other file formats